Which Breed(s) Are Best for You?

 In many cases, though, if an individual had researched breed traits before taking the animal home, the trauma and disappointment of having to surrender a pet could have been avoided.

 Information on breed characteristics is readily available.
-You might want to check out this website.
 Research would reveal:

 - Adult size and weight.
 The fluffy little Rottweiler pup will likely grow into a large, 75 pound dog.